The Complete Guide to the Property Selling Process

 Now that a price has been agreed, your Edward Mellor branch will pass all the details of your sale over to our Sales Admin team based at our Head Office in Stockport.

-It is their just to provide a single point of contact for vendors, purchasers and solicitors, and to progress your transaction through to completion as quickly and hassle-free as possible.
+It is there just to provide a single point of contact for vendors, purchasers and solicitors, and to progress your transaction through to completion as quickly and hassle-free as possible.

 Their main duties include: